 For making Indian coffee, firstly the instant coffee powder is nicely beaten with sugar and water until it is fluffy and light.

-Once the coffee is beaten, all you have to do add hot milk to a few tbsp of whisked coffee.
+Once the coffee is beaten, all you have to do add hot milk to a few tablespoon of whisked coffee.

 You can make this coffee using all milk or part milk and part water if you don’t like the too milky taste.

-I always add 2-3 tbsp milk in the coffee mixture and mix the two well.
+I always add 2-3 tablespoon milk in the coffee mixture and mix the two well.

 Then top the cup with remaining milk.
 This makes the mixing part easier.